by Ian Marshall, Editor

 2019 ITTF Parkinson’s World Championships: Prospectus (issued on Wednesday 29th May)

-2019 ITTF Parkinson’s World Championships: Entry Form (Early entry by Thursday 15th August, final entry by Tuesday 10th September)
+2019 ITTF Parkinson’s World Championships: Entry Form (Closing Dates – Early Entry is Thursday 15th August – Closing Datr is Tuesday 10th September)

 2019 ITTF Parkinson’s World Championships: Westchester Table Tennis Club